Use the psychological effects of the color purple to create a rich, luxurious feel for your home.

 The psychological effects of the color purple will depend very much on how 'warm' or 'cool' the hue is:

-In the West, purple color has a long-standing reputation as the color of royalty and power.
+Some of the psychological effects of the color purple are purely historic: In Europe, purple color has a long-standing reputation as the color of royalty and power.

 For centuries, the intended psychological effect of the color purple was to show that the wearer was a VIP.
 The Roman emperor Julius Caesar (100BC-44BC) was so taken with the color that he decided he alone was allowed to wear it!